AresMUSH/aresmush/plugins/arescentral/help/en/arescentral.md

 [[toc]]

+## Game Directory

+AresCentral has a directory of all public AresMUSH games.
+You can browse game advertisements, see activity graphs, and view player profiles.

+Private games do not appear on the AresCentral game directory, but they can still leverage other AresCentral features if an admin registers the game.
+See [Game Directory](/help/game_directory) for more information.

 ## Player Handles

 AresCentral Player Handles bring a little taste of social media to MUSHing.
 A handle is your OOC identity, used across all Ares games.
 Through your handle, people can identify you as a player, not just as a character.